yanqiAI/document-denoising/README.md

-This repository contains the full source codes which are using to denoising for document dirty images.
+This repository contains the full source codes which are used to denoise from the document dirty image.

 ## Pre-requisites